robocupathomebrazil/GPSRCmdGen/README.md

 Command Generator for @HOME
 ============================

+Remember to git checkout <Branch_of_the_competition>

-Random sentence generators RoboCup @Home tests based on the requirements stated on the [rulebook for RoboCup @HomeGo](http://www.robocupathome.org/rules).
+Random sentence generators RoboCup @Home tests based on the requirements stated on the [rulebook for RoboCup @Home](http://www.robocupathome.org/rules).
 Current version is based on 2018 rules.

 Following tests are currently supported:
 - Speech and Person Recognition